Recognise the early signs that you are losing the audience, so that you can reconnect.

 I was a TEDx speaker coach in the early 2010s.
 Despite looking spontaneous and off-the-cuff, TED talks are highly rehearsed.
-TED talks ushered in a whole new way of public speaking: one that was highly prepared but very relatable.
+They ushered in a whole new way of public speaking: one that was highly prepared but very relatable.

 1. You lose awareness of your body.